MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 > - To customize the **From** address of the email, see [Customize the sender's email address](customize-sender-email.md).

-## Upload contacts from a CSV file
+## Import contacts from a CSV file

-You can upload a maximum of 10,000 contacts by using a CSV file.
+You can import a maximum of 10,000 contacts by using a CSV file.
 You can also use this file to associate a survey invitation and response to an entity in Common Data Service.
 You can also specify values for the variables added in the **Variables** panel.
-To upload contacts, you must first [create the CSV file](#create-a-csv-file) and then [upload the CSV file](#upload-a-csv-file).
+To import contacts, you must first [create the CSV file](#create-a-csv-file) and then [upload the CSV file](#upload-a-csv-file).

 <a name="create-a-csv-file"></a>